twilio/twilio-go/rest/wireless/v1/docs/DefaultApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
 **DataEnabled** | **bool** | Whether SIMs can use GPRS/3G/4G/LTE data connectivity.
-**DataLimit** | **int32** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month on the home network (T-Mobile USA).
+**DataLimit** | **int** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month on the home network (T-Mobile USA).
 The metering period begins the day of activation and ends on the same day in the following month.
 Can be up to 2TB and the default value is &#x60;1000&#x60;.
 **DataMetering** | **string** | The model used to meter data usage.
 Can be: &#x60;payg&#x60; and &#x60;quota-1&#x60;, &#x60;quota-10&#x60;, and &#x60;quota-50&#x60;.
 Learn more about the available [data metering models](https://www.twilio.com/docs/wireless/api/rateplan-resource#payg-vs-quota-data-plans).
 **FriendlyName** | **string** | A descriptive string that you create to describe the resource.
 It does not have to be unique.
 **InternationalRoaming** | **[]string** | The list of services that SIMs capable of using GPRS/3G/4G/LTE data connectivity can use outside of the United States.
 Can be: &#x60;data&#x60;, &#x60;voice&#x60;, and &#x60;messaging&#x60;.
-**InternationalRoamingDataLimit** | **int32** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month when roaming outside the United States.
+**InternationalRoamingDataLimit** | **int** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month when roaming outside the United States.
 Can be up to 2TB.
 **MessagingEnabled** | **bool** | Whether SIMs can make, send, and receive SMS using [Commands](https://www.twilio.com/docs/wireless/api/command-resource).
-**NationalRoamingDataLimit** | **int32** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month on non-home networks in the United States.
+**NationalRoamingDataLimit** | **int** | The total data usage (download and upload combined) in Megabytes that the Network allows during one month on non-home networks in the United States.
 The metering period begins the day of activation and ends on the same day in the following month.
 Can be up to 2TB.
 See [national roaming](https://www.twilio.com/docs/wireless/api/rateplan-resource#national-roaming) for more info.
 **NationalRoamingEnabled** | **bool** | Whether SIMs can roam on networks other than the home network (T-Mobile USA) in the United States.
 See [national roaming](https://www.twilio.com/docs/wireless/api/rateplan-resource#national-roaming).
 **UniqueName** | **string** | An application-defined string that uniquely identifies the resource.
 It can be used in place of the resource&#39;s &#x60;sid&#x60; in the URL to address the resource.
 **VoiceEnabled** | **bool** | Whether SIMs can make and receive voice calls.